Marimo Moss: A Complete Guide

 Though, if you’re somewhere hotter (you lucky thing, you) you need to find somewhere that doesn’t get too much heat.

 Keep your moss balls away from radiators, stoves, and electric appliances in general.
+And, it's best not to keep the on the windowsill.

 A shady spot in a room that doesn’t receive too much sun is an optimum location.